 After you have taken all of the above into consideration, it is time to get the process in motion.
 For this, we will return to the six main stages of the sale.

-The valuation of your practice is an important part of the process.
+The market appraisal of your practice is an important part of the process.
 Buyers will make offers based on the original valuation.

 The value of your practice will be unique and will require careful calculations.
 In order to get the best price, do not leave valuation to the potential buyer.
 This can often be the case when selling to corporates.